cofinalsubnets/lax/README.md

 lax
 ===
-Lax is an insouciant smidgen of a testing framework that tries to be a nigh-invisible wrapper around your ideas about how your code should work.
+Lax is an insouciant smidgen of a testing framework that tries to be an invisible wrapper around your ideas about how your code should work.
 Its syntax is accordingly terse:
 ```ruby
   Lax.test {
     # s for subject